HL7/US-Core-STU3/pages/_includes/us-core-patient-summary.md

 Additionally your system must return:

 1. A date of birth in `Patient.birthDate`
-2. One or more languages spoken in `Patient.communication.language` which has an [required](http://build.fhir.org/terminologies.html#required) binding to:
+2. One or more languages spoken in `Patient.communication.language` which has an [extensible](http://build.fhir.org/terminologies.html#extensible) binding to:
-    -    [Common Languages]
+    -    [Common Languages] with the extensbility limited to [All Languages]
 3. One or more race codes in  `Patient.extension`= [US Core Race Extension] which:
     - Must include at least one code from [OMB Race Categories]
     - May include additional race codes from [CDC Race Codes]